saltstack-formulas/twemproxy-formula/README.md

 twemproxy-formula
 =================

-Salt formula to set up Twemproxy
+Salt formula to set up Twemproxy from source.